Add to collection

 As someone who works on spiders and insects, the interesting thing for me is that they actually aren’t covered by animal regulations in this country.
 I am not required to go through any kind of ethics process in order to work with insects either in the environment or in the lab.

 I think why insects have been exempted is in part the assumption that they’re too simple an animal.
-There’s this sense that oh maybe they don’t feel pain, maybe they don’t experience stress in the same way that what we might call a higher animal – like a cow or a pig or a bird – might experience that.
+There’s this sense that oh maybe they don’t feel pain, maybe they don’t experience stress8 in the same way that what we might call a higher animal – like a cow or a pig or a bird – might experience that.

 For me personally, it doesn’t matter that there’s no law saying please don’t unnecessarily harm your spiders or cause undue stress or take too many or things like that.
 I feel quite comfortably guided by my own principles there.

-I guess that, more broadly, does it mean that as society we don’t adequately care for insects, spiders – whether in terms of conservation or what protections we provide them, because I think that they do feel pain and I think they do experience some level of stress.
+I guess that, more broadly, does it mean that as society we don’t adequately care for insects, spiders – whether in terms of conservation9 or what protections we provide them, because I think that they do feel pain and I think they do experience some level of stress.
 That’s different to other animals but I think that it’s there.

 Acknowledgements